WICG/privacy-preserving-ads/Ad Candidate Real-time Selection.md

 One of the major features of the Ad Selection API is its ability to allow Ad Techs to select ad auction candidates from large candidate databases in real time, without being restricted to a limited list of creatives matched to an exact Interest Group.
 This solution was designed with two key considerations in mind: preventing data leakage from the secure TEE environment and ensuring the usability and applicability of the approach.

 Our primary concept is to provide a configurable, ready-to-deploy container that can be used for real-time selection.
-In this setup, all Ad Techs need to do is deploy the container using the prepared scripts, configure it, and upload their candidates to the cloud.
+In this setup, all Ad Techs need to deploy the container using the prepared scripts, configure it, and upload their candidates to the cloud.
 Additionally, Ad Techs will need to prepare UDF that can be included as part of the configuration.

+Selection logic will be part of the existing Key/Value service, which already uses a TEE (Trusted Execution Environment) for data privacy.
+The Key/Value service will be updated to support selection logic and allow the implementation of new algorithms for selection.

 The selection process itself can occur in one of two ways: